 “Oh, and about the date?“

-If the date is important for your audience.
+Your site it’s time sensitive; The date is important for your audience.

 If it is, well, you might have it in the URL.
 Generally speaking, using date doesn’t have many benefits.
 It’s only a way to ‘date’ your permalink structure.“